 Your Personal Marketing Plan

-In order to ensure that you show yourself in the most attractive light to prospective employers, and the search and selection recruitment firms, you need to develop your Personal Marketing Plan.
+In order to ensure that you show yourself in the most attractive light to prospective employers, and recruitment firms, you need to develop your Personal Marketing Plan.

-There are several steps within this and ideally you should try to complete each before you start actively looking for a new role.
+Don't know where to start?
+Then here are seven steps to help you get started.
+Ideally you should try to complete each before you start actively looking for a new role.

-Take plenty of time to decide what you are looking for; if you do not know then it will be much harder to find it!
+Take plenty of time to decide what you are looking for; if you do not know then it will be much harder to find it or ask a recruiter to help you find it!

-Carefully analyse what you want from your next role and write down your criteria which should cover: The role itselfThe sector you wish to work inYour salary expectations - basic salary and benefitsLocation - are you going to commute, live away or relocateThe type of company - small, large, public, private, independent Step Three
+Carefully analyse what you want from your next role and write down the criteria which should cover: The role itselfThe sector you wish to work inYour salary expectations - basic salary and benefitsLocation - are you going to commute, live away or relocateThe type of company - small, large, public, private, independent

 Prepare your 30 second commercial.
 Imagine you have 30 seconds to tell a prospective employer what you do and why they should employ you – what would you say?
 If you are a Manufacturing Manager you might say: